patrick-llgc/Learning-Deep-Learning/paper_notes/tidar.md

 	- Proposal 2: ABC + DE  (accepted draft) + FGH (generated pre-draft)
 	- Proposal 3: ABC + D   (accepted draft) + EFG (generated pre-draft)
 	- No matter how many tokens are accepted in verification, we will always have a ready-made draft for the next phase.
-- Careful design of attention mask for traning and inference
+- Specially designed structured attention mask for traning and inference
 ![](https://pic1.zhimg.com/v2-0920d745e94d899ad23702d3b73a6f3e_r.jpg)
 - Same model is used to decode in both diffusion and also AR.
 	- This may degrade the model's AR performance a bit.